Seven Things to Avoid After Being Fired

 Posted Aug 18, 2011

 Although all of these feelings are quite normal, they can also be self-defeating in the sense that such negativity can have a dramatic impact on the ultimate outcome.
 Perceptions have a powerful impact on our thinking and behavior.
-Therefore, if perceptions remain negative, the likelihood for a positive outcome is significantly lessened.
+Therefore, if perceptions remain negative, the likelihood of a positive outcome is significantly lessened.
 In contrast, if the negativity can be replaced with an optimistic outlook, such as, "When one door closes, another one opens," the chances for a positive outcome increase.

 To prevent being consumed with and dragged down by the initial negativity that is commonly experienced after being fired, here are seven things you should try to avoid.